Skip Navigation

 • There is no longer a requirement to complete Professional Skills Tests.

-You need a degree in a subject relevant to the FET curriculum to teach academic subjects.
+• You’ll need a degree in a subject relevant to the FES curriculum to teach academic subjects.
 Individual providers will decide what classification of degree is required.
 Edge Hill University accepts 2:2 and above.

 Fees and funding

-On salaried courses, you do not pay fees and you are paid a salary.
-Some providers might require a contribution to PGCE/Postgraduate Teacher Training course fees.
+On salaried courses, you do not need to pay fees and you are paid a salary.

 How and when to apply

-For university-led and most school-led routes into teacher training, apply at Apply on the .GOV website which opens in October for applications starting the following September.
+For university-led and most school-led routes into teacher training, you’ll need to apply on the .GOV website which opens in October for applications starting the following September.

 The application form will ask for the below information: